A characterisation of the reconstructed birth-death process through time rescaling: Sampling from large populations

 \subsection{Sampling method}

 \citet{lambert} showed the following relationship between the two sampling scenarios when considered from a CPP perspective.
-Bernoulli sampled trees can be generated using the CPP formulation; that is, conditioning on a time of origin $T_{or}$, the event times are i.i.d.\ according to a specific density (as described in Section \ref{CPP_link}).
+Bernoulli sampled trees can be generated using the CPP formulation; that is, conditioning on a time of origin $T$, the event times are i.i.d.\ according to a specific density (as described in Section \ref{CPP_link}).
 For $n$-sampling, if we were to first generate a CPP tree with complete sampling (conditioned to have size at least $n$), and then choose $n$ lineages uniformly at random, then this would not have a CPP formulation \citep{lambertstadler}.
 However, the genealogy of such an $n$-sample can be obtained by first drawing a sampling probability $\Psi=y$ from a specific improper prior, and then generating a Bernoulli CPP of size $n$ with sampling probability $y$.
 The improper prior has the form \citep[Theorem 3]{lambert}:

-where $a = P(H<T_{or})$ is the probability that the random variable corresponding to event times (in the complete tree) takes a value less than the specified time of origin.
+where $a = P(H<T)$ is the probability that the random variable corresponding to event times (in the complete tree) takes a value less than the specified time of origin.

-The underlying population (of the complete tree) growing to infinity corresponds to the time of origin of the complete process approaching infinity, and thus the probability $a = P(H<T_{or})$ approaching 1.
-In this case the improper prior on $\Psi$ tends to a point mass at $y = 0$.
-Thus, the behaviour of the RRP for Bernoulli sampling with $\psi \to 0$, and for $n$-sampling when the underlying population grows to infinity, should be the same.
+The underlying population (of the complete tree) growing to infinity can be seen to correspond to the time of origin of the complete process growing to infinity, and thus the probability $a = P(H<T)$ approaching 1.
+In this case, the improper prior on $\Psi$ tends to a point mass at $y = 0$.
+We do not explicitly condition on $T$, however this argument implies that the behaviour of the RRP for Bernoulli sampling with $\psi \to 0$, and for $n$-sampling when the underlying population grows to infinity, should be the same.

-\subsection{Relationship between $X_\psi^\delta$ and $Y^t$ for small $\psi$}
+\subsection{Relationship between $X_\psi^\delta$ and $Y$ for small $\psi$}

-We examine the effect of the time rescaling between $X_\psi^\delta$ and the Yule rate 1 process, when $\psi \to 0$.
+We examine the effect of the time rescaling between $X_\psi^\delta$ and the time-reversed Yule rate 1 process $Y$, when $\psi \to 0$.
 In the following, we assume that $\lambda'$ is fixed and very small compared to $1/\psi$.

-Consider the time rescaling given by \eqref{delta_trf}, which as before gives $X_\psi^{g_3(\delta)} = Y^t$: the process $X_\psi^\delta$ rescaled in units of $g_3(\delta)$ is a Yule rate 1 process.
+Consider the time rescaling given by \eqref{delta_trf}: the process $X_\psi^\delta$ rescaled in units of $g_3(\delta)$ is a time-reversed Yule rate 1 process.
 This rescaling is illustrated in Figure \ref{x_psi_v_y} for a small value of $\psi$; the left panel shows a realisation of $X_\psi^\delta$ for $n=10$.
 The right panel shows the same tree, but the intervals delineated by blue lines in the left panel are rescaled to intervals of equal length in the right panel.